bittush8789/ANSIBLE-ZERO-TO-HERO/Day-01/01-introduction.md

 ## What is Ansible ?

-Ansible is an open source IT automation engine that automates
+Ansible is an open source IT automation engine that automates.
 - provisioning
 - configuration management
 - application deployment